maxtortime/awesome-django/README.md

 *Packages that add support for 3rd party databases or database specific features.*

 * [dj-database-url](https://github.com/kennethreitz/dj-database-url/) - Use Database URLs in your Django Application.
+* [django-pyodbc-azure](https://github.com/michiya/django-pyodbc-azure) - Extensions to Django for use with SQL Server by pyodbc
 * [django-mysql](https://github.com/adamchainz/django-mysql/) - Extensions to Django for use with MySQL/MariaDB.
 * [django-postgres-fuzzycount](https://github.com/stephenmcd/django-postgres-fuzzycount) - Fast / fuzzy PostgreSQL counts for Django.
 * [django-postgrespool](https://github.com/kennethreitz/django-postgrespool/) - Postgres Connection Pooling for Django, powered by SQLAlchemy.